Ever wonder what a Certified Management Account is and what it actually takes to earn your own CMA certification?

 What Makes CMAs Unique

-If you are new to the certified management accountant certification then you probably don’t know what makes us unique.
+If you are new to the CMA certification then you probably don’t know what makes us unique.
 CMAs have several key skills and roles that make them stand apart from other designations.

 For starters, CMAs are focused and understand the critical skills needed to have a successful business.